 Yes.
 It can happen.

-And it appears that it did happen to an Atlanta man on Saturday.
+And it appears that it did happen to an Atlanta in June 2014.

-The video is making international headlines.
-It shows a dazed but otherwise coherent man in the seconds following a lightning strike – with his smoldering footwear a short distance away to boot.
+The video above was making international headlines.
+It showed a dazed but otherwise coherent man in the seconds following a lightning strike – with his smoldering footwear a short distance away to boot.

 This may be the first time such an event has been captured on video, but not the first time this seemingly unbelievable occurrence has been documented.
 Most people can survive a lightning strike because much of the current 'flashes over' the skin instead of entering the body.
 We’ve all heard the expression 'the path of least resistance' and this is what the current in a lightning strike does.
 It will take the easiest path to get to the ground where it can meet its opposite charge.